 In societies where resources are lost or communities are devastated by nature, children can explore careers not seen before.
 For example, a firefighter can be seen saving a house or building on fire.

 In these fun learning activities about careers, you’ll be able to present jobs in the community, reading, and vocabulary in Spanish and English.
-The careers that are discussed in the fun learning activities are:

 teachers = maestras/maestros

 construction worker = constructor de trabajo or trabajador (trabajadora) de construcción

 doctor = doctora/doctor